cristinae/teaching/MTresearch20/README.md

 * In order to take benefit of the discussions, the number of attendants is limited to 8

-* If you plan to attend the seminar, please, send me an email before the 21st of April (cristinae.uni at gmail) including a description of your machine translation project
+* If you plan to attend the seminar, please, send me an email preferably before the 5th of October (cristinae.uni at gmail) including a description of your machine translation project